Are you a new Mac user?

 Move content to your new MacBook or late-2016 MacBook Pro

-Learn how you can migrate your content from another computer to your new MacBook (Retina, 12-inch, Early 2015) and later.Move your content
+Learn how you can migrate your content from another computer to your MacBook (Retina, 12-inch, Early 2015) and later or your late-2016 MacBook Pro.Move your content

 About Mac notebook batteries

-Learn more about the battery in your Mac notebook including how to optimize the battery life, troubleshoot, and get service.Learn about your battery
+Learn how to optimize the life of the battery in your Mac notebook, fix battery issues, and get service.Learn about your battery

 Print from your Mac

-Learn how to print pictures and other documents from your Mac to a printer.Learn about printing
+How to print pictures and other documents to a connected printer.Learn about printing

 Connect an AirPrint printer to a Wi-Fi network